yefuwang/ImageBuf/README.md

 <img src="https://s3.amazonaws.com/wangyefucom/imagebuf.jpg" height="300" />

-ImageBuf is maintained by Yefu Wang.
-Yefu uses ImageBuf in his daughter's WordPress site at.

 ## Typical Usage ImageBuf

 As a father I take a lot of photos of my daughter.
 I store them in Amazon S3 with full size.
 I then run ImageBuf on my tiny instance of Amazon EC2.
 When my daughter's WordPress requests an image, my ImageBuf will automatically download it from Amazon S3, resize it, and serve it back.
 The resized image will be cached.